react-navigation/react-navigation.github.io/docs/handling-safe-area.md

 React Navigation handles safe area in the default header.
 However, if you're using a custom header, it's important to ensure your UI is within the safe area.

-For example, if I render nothing for the `header` or `tabBarComponent`, nothing renders
+For example, if I render nothing for the `header` or `tabBar`, nothing renders

 ```jsx
 import { createStackNavigator } from '@react-navigation/stack';